Overview of Washington Taxes

 The Washington State Constitution limits the total of all non-voter approved property tax rates to 1% on a given property.
 Even if your county rate is 1% and your city rate is 0.75%, your total general rate will still be 1%.
 There is no limit on voter-approved levies, so it is common for a total rate to exceed 1%.

 Tax rates in Washington State are expressed in dollars per thousand in assessed value, equal to one-tenth of a percent.
-The table below shows the effective tax rate for every county in Washington State.
-The effective rate is the amount paid annually as a percentage of home value.
+The table below shows the effective tax rate for every county in Washington State, which is the amount paid annually as a percentage of overall home value.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|